anderfernandes/astral-docs/blog/_posts/2018-1-8-improvements-to-alpha-1.md

 7. Upcoming Shows, for your visitors to know what shows are played that day in in the next 7 days and is automatically updated.
 To access it, go to **http://your-astral-url/upcoming**.
 <img src="/assets/images/alpha-1-upcoming.png" class="ui image" />

-Items 6 and 7 are perfect for your a nice screen, that's what I had in mind when I made them.
+Items 6 and 7 are perfect for a nice and large screen, that's what I had in mind when I made them.
 That's how we are using them at the Mayborn Science Theater.

 I already have a lot more in mind for Astral so keep checking back for more updates.
 Happy new year!